syncfusion-content/blazor-docs/blazor/diagram-component/layout/complex-hierarchical-layout.md

 # Complex Hierarchical Layout in Blazor Diagram Component

-Complex hierarchical tree layout is the extended version of the hierarchical tree layout.
-The child had been two or more parents.
-To create a complex hierarchical tree, the type of layout should be set as ComplexHierarchicalTree.
+Complex hierarchical tree layout arranges nodes in a tree-like structure, where the child node can have more than one parent.
+This layout is an extended version of the hierarchical tree layout.
+To create a complex hierarchical tree, the [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Layout.html#Syncfusion_Blazor_Diagram_Layout_Type) property of layout should be set as [ComplexHierarchicalTree](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.LayoutType.html#Syncfusion_Blazor_Diagram_LayoutType_ComplexHierarchicalTree).

 ```csharp
 @using Syncfusion.Blazor.Diagram